Database queries and constraints via lifting problems: Queries as lifting problems

 \subsection{SPARQL queries involving predicate variables}

 In Example \ref{ex:query party setup} our SPARQL query (\ref{dia:SPARQL}) only has variables in subject and object positions (the nodes of the schema).
 It seems that most SPARQL queries used in practice also only have variables in the subject and object positions (see, e.g. \cite{DZS}); still, general SPARQL queries can involve variables in any position including in predicate positions, which correspond to the arrows of the schema.
-For example, we may use (John ?x Mary) to find all known relationships between John and Mary.
+For example, we may use

+to find all known relationships between John and Mary.
 To deal with this type of query, one may proceed as follows.